University of Central Arkansas: Presidents

-On Sunday, October 26, 2008, a shooting took place on the UCA campus shortly after 9:00pm CDT, outside of Arkansas Hall, a campus residence hall.
-Two students – Ryan Henderson, 18, and Chavares Block, 19 – were fatally shot.
-A third person, 19-year-old Martrevis Norman, a non-student visiting the campus, was shot in the leg and was treated at the nearby Conway Regional Medical Center.

-UCA Police Department arrested four suspects in the shooting.
-All four subsequently pleaded guilty and were sentenced to the Arkansas Department of Correction.

 Enrollment

 As of fall 2016, UCA has an enrollment of 11,487 students.
 Enrollment for 2015 was 11,754 and 11,698 for 2014.
 Retention for full-time, first-time undergraduates increased from 72.4 percent from fall 2014 to 72.9 percent from fall 2015.
 Graduate student enrollment is 1,872, while last year the number was 1,867 and the number of transfer students increased to 775 compared to 618 last year.

 Traditions

 Colors

 The colors for UCA were decided the first year and according to an article in the November 24, 1908, edition of the Log Cabin Democrat, were said to be purple and silver.
 President Doyne assigned the task of developing school colors to W.O.
 Wilson and Ida Waldran in 1908.
 Wilson was wearing a gray sweater and Waldran was wearing a purple scarf.
 They chose the colors based upon the color of the clothing they were wearing that day.
 Both Wilson and Waldran thought that purple and gray complemented each other.
 Today the official colors for all UCA sports teams are purple and gray.